 • Good computer skills: Ms Excel and Ms Word;

 • Self-motivator, able to work with limited supervision;

-• Able to ride a motorbike in field conditions, holding a valid driving license.
-This will be checked with a practical test during the interview process.
+• Able to ride a motorbike in field conditions, holding a valid driving license (this will be checked with a practical test during interview).

 • High level of personal integrity